ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 UTC; both updates of a swap party occur within 20 minutes of each other.

+(The *pool leader* is the Lightning Network node that initiated the creation of a sidepool instance, and is the one that emulates broadcast messages and handles requests.
+The *pool followers* are other Lightning Network nodes that were invited by the pool leader to the sidepool instance, and accepted the invitation.)

 While operating, version 1 pools have the following transaction outputs and transactions: